m040601/my-awesome-stars/README.md

 - [tpm](https://github.com/tmux-plugins/tpm) - Tmux Plugin Manager
 - [ubuntu-chromebook-installer](https://github.com/codestarterorg/ubuntu-chromebook-installer) - Codestarter installer for Ubuntu on Chromebooks
 - [octohost](https://github.com/octohost/octohost) - Simple web focused Dockerfile based PaaS server.
-- [packages-core](https://github.com/Arch-Linux-MIPS/packages-core) - Modified packages in the core repository
+- [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, and a Tor bridge.
+It also generates custom instructions for all of these services.
+At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [dotfiles](https://github.com/bling/dotfiles) - here be dragons
 - [simsalabash](https://github.com/markusfisch/simsalabash) - Hypertext mechanics in Bash
 - [note](https://github.com/nuex/note) - Shellscript for storing and looking up tagged notes
 - [vranger](https://github.com/mikezackles/vranger) - Use ranger as a filesystem explorer for a single vim instance
-- [newsfetch.sh](https://github.com/moefuerst/newsfetch.sh) - Simple shell script that fetches Calibre .recipes from a specified dir, turns them into Kindle-newspapers via ebook-convert  and sends them to your kindle e-mail adress with calibre-smtp.
-NOTE: has now evolved to
 - [pipe2eval](https://github.com/zweifisch/pipe2eval) - REPL inside vim
-- [shundle](https://github.com/chilicuil/shundle) - shundle is a plugin manager for general purpose shells
+- [shundle](https://github.com/javier-lopez/shundle) - shundle is a plugin manager for general purpose shells
 - [ngramprocessor](https://github.com/buerki/ngramprocessor) - The N-Gram Processor is a set of scripts and a Perl module allowing the creation and processing of n-gram lists out of text files.
 - [SubString](https://github.com/buerki/SubString) - The SubString package is an open-source set of Unix Shell scripts used for substring reduction and frequency consolidation of word n-grams of different length.
 In the process, the frequencies of substrings are reduced by the frequencies of their superstrings and a consolidated list with n-grams of different lengths is produced without an inflation of the overall word count.
 The functions performed by SubString will primarily be of interest to linguists working on formulaic language, multi-word sequences and similar phraseological phenomena.
 - [backhub](https://github.com/kafene/backhub) - a pretty simple shell script to backup github repos, gists, stars and followings